 Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

-It’s undeniable that the place has bucketloads of charm, but what it’s lacking is investor appeal.
+It’s undeniable that the place is charming, but what it’s lacking is investor appeal.

 If you’re about to invest in a country and become its resident, you need to dig deeper than the fact that Italy is Europe’s third-largest economy or some of the other prettied-up facts they put on their investor brochure.